 Green tea is arguably one of the healthiest superfoods out there.
-It is loaded with several nutrients with health benefits in our bodies both mentally and physically.
+It is loaded with several nutrients that have health benefits for our bodies, both mentally and physically.
 Green tea has been shown to help improve mental focus while giving you the energy boost you require.

 The natural beverage extract is packed with essential antioxidants and nutrients that prevent countless diseases, including those that affect the brain, heart, and liver.
 It provides a myriad of other health benefits, from protecting your skin to reducing cancer risks.

-Like other non-herbal teas, green tea is essentially made from the leaves of the Camellia Sinensis plant.
+Like other non-herbal teas, green tea is essentially made from the leaves of the Camellia sinensis plant.
 It is less processed using steam-dry methods to fully maintain its nutrients and antioxidants.
-Also, green tea has been used for centuries in Japanese and China medical practices and has been acknowledged by the National Center for Complementary and Integrative Health (NCCIH) for the numerous health benefits it provides.
+Also, green tea has been used for centuries in Japanese and Chinese medical practices and has been acknowledged by the National Center for Complementary and Integrative Health (NCCIH) for the numerous health benefits it provides.

-The oxidants from green tea extracts prevent brain cell damages, which could otherwise lead to significant mental loss or even cause Parkinson’s, Alzheimer’s, and dementia brain diseases.
-Some would argue that it makes an important staple for populations in the Coronavirus pandemic era.
+The oxidants in green tea extracts prevent brain cell damage, which could otherwise lead to significant mental loss or even cause Parkinson’s, Alzheimer’s, and dementia brain diseases.
+Some would argue that it is an important staple for populations in the coronavirus pandemic era.

-Covid-19 has had a big impact on mental health causing governments to invest significantly to protect their citizens, you can see which countries are devoting resources in this area by this image from comparethemarket.com.au.
-One of the reasons many governments are investing heavily in research, public health support, and awareness initiatives on mental health is because it affects a nation’s productivity with related socioeconomic impacts.
+COVID-19 has had a big impact on mental health, causing governments to invest significantly to protect their citizens.
+You can see which countries are devoting resources in this area in this image from comparethemarket.com.au.
+One of the reasons many governments are investing heavily in research, public health support, and awareness initiatives on mental health is because it affects a nation’s productivity and has related socioeconomic impacts.